westlinkin/cast-android-sample/README_Eclipse.txt

 3. Hit Finish.
 The project you just created should show up in your workspace, with errors if you don't have the Cast SDK and support libraries configured.
    See developers.google.com/cast for up-to-date installation instructions.
-4. If no errors pop up, the demo project is ready to be run.
+4. If no errors pop up, the demo project is ready to be built.

 ***